sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/5-positionality statements/positionality-statements.md

 # Positionality statements

-Codenames for the researchers are: Nutmeg, Soybean, Cocoa, X and X
+Codenames for the researchers are: Nutmeg, Soybean, Cocoa and Basil.

 ## What are your beliefs about Taiwan, OSS and Internet Freedom?